SDR Metrics That Actually Matter (and the Ones That Don't)

 LinkedIn Connection Acceptance Rate

 A high acceptance rate might mean your SDR writes good connection requests.
 Or it might mean they’re connecting with people who accept everyone.
-Acceptance rate doesn’t tell you whether those connections lead to conversations, which is what matters.
+Acceptance rate doesn’t tell you whether those connections lead to conversations, which is the only thing that matters.

 Real Metrics: What to Track Instead

-These are the metrics that correlate with pipeline generation and tell you whether an SDR is actually performing.
+These correlate with pipeline generation and tell you whether an SDR is actually performing.
+We tested these across about 200 GTMStack accounts over six months and validated that each one has a statistically significant relationship with pipeline outcomes.

 Conversations (Meaningful Interactions)